-A fter the passing of the Tax Cuts and Jobs Act in December 2017 (TCJA), which was the most significant set of changes to the U.S. tax code in 30 years, 2019 is a relatively stable year for tax changes.
+oing back 3 years the Tax Cuts and Jobs Act (TCJA), was the most significant set of changes to the U.S. tax code in 30 years, 2019 was a relatively stable year for tax changes.
 The large majority of the TCJA changes went into effect for the 2018 tax year (for returns filed in the spring of 2019).
-As a recap, the TCJA legislation cut the top corporate tax rate to 21%, lowered the top marginal rate for individual tax payers to 37%, eliminated or scaled back several deductions, reduced taxes on business income earned by pass-through businesses, doubled the estate tax exemption, and enhanced immediate
+Remember that the TCJA legislation cut the top corporate tax rate to 21%, lowered the top marginal rate for individual tax payers to 37%, eliminated or scaled back several deductions, reduced taxes on business income earned by pass-through businesses, doubled the estate tax exemption, and enhanced immediate expensing of

-2019 INDIVIDUAL INCOME TAX RATES\
+2020 INDIVIDUAL INCOME TAX RATES\